ultimateownsz/PySeas/CONTRIBUTING.md

 Please attach the GIF or video to your bug report!

 > **IMPORTANT:** Do not report security vulnerabilities here.
-> Please email sensitive issues to [Pyseasproject@proton.me](mailto:Pyseasproject@proton.me).
+> Please email sensitive issues to [PyCeasproject@proton.me](mailto:PyCeasproject@proton.me).
 > We use **ProtonMail**, a secure, privacy-focues email provider, to handle all security communications.
 Your messages are encryped in transit for added privacy.

 ---

 ### Suggesting Enhancements

-We welcome your ideas to improve PySeas!
+We welcome your ideas to improve PyCeas!
 Whether it's a completely new feature or minor improvement, your contributions help shape the project.
 Follow these steps to submit an enhancement suggestion:

 Ready to propose an enhancement?
 Use the **[Enhancement Template](/.github/ISSUE_TEMPLATE/enhancement.md)**